0vai5/ChaiCode-30-Days-JS-Challenge/readme.md

+It looks like you want to create a README file for the "Chai Code 30 Days JS Challenge" with direct links to each challenge section.
+Here's an updated version of your README:

+---

 # Chai Code 30 Days JS Challenge

 Welcome to the Chai Code 30 Days JavaScript Challenge by Hitesh Chaudhary.
 This challenge is designed to improve your understanding and mastery of JavaScript concepts through practical tasks.